simongarton/AdventOfCode/readme.md

 https://adventofcode.com/2024/day/21

-## Day 20 : Race Condition
+### Day 20 : Race Condition

-This was fun, even though I don't have part 2 complete yet.
+This was fun, even though it took me ages to figure out part 2.

 It's a maze with a single path through it.
 But for part 1, you can knock down a single wall.
 How many times does this help you get to the end, quicker ?
 And it's a doozy of a maze - you're going from green to red.